srobo/kitbook/arrival-desk.md

 record that their teams have arrived and when they leave.
 Reception will direct team leaders to the desk; you should get the team-leader to sign the sheet.

-You should then inform the team-leader that we remove two SR-issued items from teams on entry:
+You should then inform the team-leader that we remove three SR-issued items from teams on entry:
  * Batteries
  * Battery chargers